HEMODYNAMIC MONITORING AT YOUR FINGERTIPS

 “Understanding intraoperative events that predict morbidity and mortality could improve perioperative care in surgical patients by preventing events or initiating treatments after adverse events.”
 (1)

-Non-invasive CNAP® Monitor HD enhances perioperative monitoring by providing continuous blood pressure and advanced hemodynamic information even in low and moderate-risk surgeries.
+Non-invasive CNAP® Monitor enhances perioperative monitoring by providing continuous blood pressure and advanced hemodynamic information even in low and moderate-risk surgeries.
 Continuous blood pressure monitoring enables hypotensive phases to be detected earlier compared with intermittent NBP monitoring, which helps to improve patient safety.(6)

 A rapid change of hemodynamic status requires daily examination for individualized treatment, using functional hemodynamic tests such as Passive Leg Raising (PLR), End Expiratory Occlusion Test (EEOT) and Mini Fluid Challenge (MFC) at the bedside.